 Our executive compensation program covers all compensation paid to our executive officers.
-In fiscal year 2024 our executive officers included, among others, our Chief Executive Officer, our Chief Financial Officer, our three other most highly compensated executive officers serving in such capacity as of June 30, 2024, and one former executive officer who retired on December 31, 2023, who are collectively the Named Executive Officers.
+In fiscal year 2025 our executive officers included, among others, our Chief Executive Officer, our Chief Financial Officer, and our three other most highly compensated executive officers serving in such capacity as of June 30, 2025, who are collectively the Named Executive Officers.